mattrossman/forecaswatch2/README.md

 * Next sunrise or sunset time
 * GPS or manual location entry
 * Fahrenheit and Celsius temperatures
+* Customize time font and color
+* Customize colors for Sundays, Saturdays, and US federal holidays
 * Offline configuration page

 *\* Using a hacky workaround*